mishmash-io/opentelemetry-server-embedded/README.md

 If you are the sort of person who prefers to learn by looking at **actual data** - start with the [OpenTelemetry Basics Notebook.](./examples/notebooks/basics.ipynb)

+> [!TIP]
+> If you're wondering how to get your first OpenTelemetry data sets - check out [our fork of OpenTelemetry's Demo app.](https://github.com/mishmash-io/opentelemetry-demos)
+>
+> In there you will find complete deployments that will generate signals, save them and let you play with the data - by writing your own notebooks or creating
+> Apache Superset dashboards.
+>

 # Artifacts

 ## Embeddable collectors